 We have always thought that among various groups on Facebook related to sarees, there was some missing element.
 Payal says, “I, in particular, was sure that there WAS a way that women could connect and engage in a REAL way, in a more positive and enabling way and what’s more is that they could use that connectivity to do something for less privileged women.”
 Annapoorni says, “I could always sense the potential for a strong sisterhood that went beyond just pics of us in Sarees.
 We were also very keen on channelizing this group force towards giving back to society”.
 Sheetal adds that “Sarees, connecting ‘real’ women with their stories and going a step further with the spirit and attitude of giving back to society, Giving is better than receiving.”

 What does SaReal Pact signify?

-This beautiful trio added – The SaReal pact signifies a REAL connection with each other where online friendships are translating into real life friendships.
-Its a safe space where women share their lives and learn from each other.
-Its also a pact that commits to charity.
+This beautiful trio added – The SaReal pact signifies a REAL connection with each other where online friendships are translating into real-life friendships.
+It is a safe space where women share their lives and learn from each other.
+It’s also a pact that commits to charity.
 We share recipes, movies, books reviews, parenting, health, nutrition and other issues, We have fun with games, debates and discussions.

 What is a saree for you?